mjosaarinen/lwaes_isa/README.md

 *   [PQShield](https://pqshield.com) offers no warranty or specific claims of standards compliance nor does not endorse this proposal above other proposals.
-PQShield may or may not implement AES according to this proposal in the future ([PQSoC](https://pqsoc.com) currently has a different type of AES implementation).
+PQShield may or may not implement AES and SM4 according to this proposal in the future ([PQSoC](https://pqsoc.com) currently has a different type of AES implementation).
 *   Despite being proposed in personal capacity, this proposal constitutes a "contribution" as defined in Section 1.4 of the RISC-V foundation membership agreement.
 *   This distribution is offered under MIT license agreement, so you're free to use the pseudocode to build actual cipher implementations (that's what it's for).

 Cheers,